jdehnert/bash_stash/README.md

 # bash_stash

-Jurt a bunch of bash related tools to build a better cli environment.
+Just a bunch of bash related tools to build a better cli environment.